 Explore the longest cave in Indiana

 Did you know Ice Age animals once roamed through Southern Indiana in an underground world filled with waterfalls, rock formations, rivers, and cave life?
-At Indiana Caverns, you can learn and explore this hidden underground ecosystem and much more!
+At Indiana Caverns, you can learn about and explore this hidden underground ecosystem!
 Our knowledgeable tour guides are ready to give you a fun tour and share with you about cave life and history.

 Frequently Asked Questions

 A typical summer wait is 30- 40 minutes or less.
 Wait times may increase on holidays or peak summer weekends.
 Off-season tours can be an hour apart.
 We always put you on the very next available tour.
 There is no waiting for tours on a set schedule.

 The best time to come, with smaller crowd sizes, is on the weekdays, Monday through Thursday.

 Tours leave frequently throughout the day.
 Arrive by 4:30 pm EDT on weekends to be guaranteed a spot on the last tour of the day through Labor Day (4 pm on summer weekdays and the remainder of the year).

 We have a variety of things that you can enjoy if a wait is necessary.

 Time times may vary from 75-85 minutes depending on the size of the tour, walking ability and even the questions asked.
 Visit our tour pages for tour distance, boat ride time, depth, and other tour-related information.

 How cold is the cave?
 What should I wear?

 The cave is 56 degrees year round-like a pleasant spring or fall afternoon.
 You may appreciate a jacket or long sleeves during the underground boat ride.
 Good walking shoes are recommended.
 However, most anything without high heels should be fine.
 Thong sandals and flip flops are not suitable.